-This is a curated comparison of seven tools based on public pricing pages, official documentation, and third-party reviews on G2 and Capterra.
-No fabricated test scores, no synthetic personas - just what each tool is good for and what it costs.
+This is a curated comparison of seven tools, drawn from public pricing pages, documentation, and third-party reviews on G2 and Capterra.
+No fabricated test scores, no synthetic personas.
+Just what each tool is good for and what it costs.

-- You provide input (topic, keywords, an existing piece of content to adapt)
+- You provide input: a topic, keywords, or an existing piece of content to adapt

 - The tool builds a prompt that wraps your input with platform rules, brand context, and formatting guidance

-- A large language model (typically GPT-4, Claude, or similar) generates the caption
+- A large language model generates the caption

-- The tool formats and presents the output
+- The tool formats and returns the output

 The seven tools